DataDog/integrations-core/zk/tests/README.md

             -days 365
 ```

-This generates a `private.key` and `cert.pem` file for the client.
+This generates a `private_key.pem` and `cert.pem` file for the client.
 While you are prompted to input the server name, organizational unit, organization, locality, state, and country code, you only need to input the server name.
 Enter `localhost` for the server name.

 ## Import client cert into server `truststore`